IDF service for immigrants to Israel

 Age 21 – 24 months for men, women are exempt, married men serve for 18 months.

 Everyone (except medical professionals) who arrives at the age of 28 or older is exempt and cannot volunteer for IDF service.

 Doctors or dentists are liable to be conscripted into the IDF even if they are of an age or marital status in which they would otherwise be exempt from service.
 This is subject to recognition of their medical training in Israel and success in the examination of accreditation (or exemption from accreditation).
 Doctors must serve at least 24 months if they arrived in Israel before the age of 33.
 Dentists must serve 24 months up to the age of 34.
 Female doctors must serve for 24 months – provided their age upon arrival in Israel is less than 29, and they are not eligible for another exemption (as parents, married spouses, etc).

 Fortunately, doctors serving at an age that would exempt them from regular service, serve their time in the army as career medical officers in terms of salary and conditions of service.

-The law firm of Cohen, Decker, Pex and Brosh in Jerusalem and Petah Tikva specializes in immigration to Israel.
+Our law firm in Jerusalem and Tel Aviv specializes in immigration to Israel.
 Contact us for legal information on IDF service for immigrants or obtaining an exemption from recruitment.